 We are aware that carers, family members, friends or partners often provide valuable practical and emotional support to people with ill health or disability.
 We value and respect the significant role that carers, families and friends can play in the recovery and well-being of our service users and are committed to supporting those that carry out this vital role.

 The role of carer has a recognised status and can be fulfilled by family members, friends or partners.
 Carers are able to provide invaluable insight and information that may help the care team who are responsible for the person that is being cared for.
 Service users have the right to choose how much information we share with carers, family members, friends and partners and we have a duty to respect this right.
-Sometimes when a service user is unwell they may decide to stop sharing information, we recognise that this might be difficult and we will provide support if this situation arises.
+Sometimes a service user may decide to stop sharing information, we recognise that this might be difficult but we have a legal obligation to respect their wishes.
+However, we will provide support if this situation arises.

 We recognise that visits from carers, family, friends and significant others can have a positive impact on the recovery and rehabilitation of our service users.
 For further information on visiting please view the visitors’ pages for the hospital that you want to visit.
 Go to Our Locations and select the hospital that you want.